Blosc/python-blosc2/README.rst

 As you can see, the ``NDArray`` instances are very similar to NumPy arrays, but behind the scenes, they store compressed data that can be processed efficiently using the new computing engine included in Python-Blosc2.
-Although not exercised above, broadcasting and reductions are also supported.
+Although not exercised above, broadcasting and reductions also work, as well as filtering, indexing and sorting operations for structured arrays (tables).

 To pique your interest, here is the performance (measured on a modern desktop machine) that you can achieve when the operands in the expression above fit comfortably in memory